nnhntr/nataliehunterart.com/README.md

 ## Licence

 I hope you enjoy viewing my art on my website or in this README.md.
 Please do not copy art from this site.
-Natalie retains exclusive copyright.
+Natalie Hunter retains exclusive copyright.
 The content, in particular the images and text, are not free to use and distribute on your own websites.
 We intentionally did not add a licence.
 This is what that omition means https://choosealicense.com/no-permission/.

 ## Sample Art